-Orlando came into Manasquan with no much hype.
+Orlando came into Manasquan with not much hype.
 Sure, a few high school hoop insiders saw the talent, but she worked hard with her AAU team, the NJ Belles, and with other avenues to improve every day.
 Now, the cats out of the proverbially bag, but do not count on her slowing down.

-Quick, courageous, competitive, Orlando dropped in a modest 69 points, collected 22 rebounds, and blocked and stole seven and seven, respectively, in 15 tilts in 2020-21.
+Quick, courageous, and competitive, Orlando dropped in a modest 69 points, collected 22 rebounds, and blocked and stole seven and seven, respectively, in 15 tilts in 2020-21.

 Ariana Broughton — Liberty Jackson/NJ Belles

 A rebounding force, Broughton is one of those tough, young ladies that comes prepared for an outright dogfight.
 Woof.